You know those cans of green enchilada sauce you pass by in the bean aisle?

 Instructions

-• Put the oil in a large skillet over medium heat.
+- Put the oil in a large skillet over medium heat.
 Place 1 tortilla in the oil to test it.
 If the tortilla begins to bubble and sizzle, then proceed.
 Add the tortillas in batches, frying until lightly brown, about 1 minute of stirring and flipping per batch.
-Strain on a sheet tray lined with paper towel then portion onto serving plates and top with a handful of cheese.
+Strain on a sheet tray lined with paper towel then portion onto serving plates and top each tortilla with some cheese (1 tablespoon per tortilla).

-• Turn the heat off, then add the enchilada sauce (it will bubble for a few seconds).
+- Turn the heat off, then add the enchilada sauce (it will bubble for a few seconds).
 Turn the heat back on; cook over medium heat for 2 minutes.
 Turn the heat off and pour over the tortillas to melt the cheese.
-Serve chilaquiles immediately and garnish with cilantro, sour cream, and lime wedges.
+Serve chilaquiles immediately and garnish with cilantro, sour cream, lime wedges and green onions (optional).

 Notes